-There are several categories of federal lands in the US, each with a different primary purpose and each governed by a different federal agency, including national parks, monuments and similar sites; natural resource or rangelands; national forests; national wildlife refuges; wild and scenic rivers; wilderness areas; and military lands.
-The Department of the Interior manages most public lands, including 395 national parks, monuments, battlefields, military parks, historical parks, historic sites, lakeshores, seashores, recreation areas, scenic rivers and trails, and the White House, approximately 330 million acres of public rangelands and the 1.7 billion acres of the Outer Continental Shelf.
+There are several categories of federal lands in the US, established for different primary purposes and governed by different federal agencies, including national parks, monuments and similar sites; natural resource or rangelands; national forests; national wildlife refuges; wild and scenic rivers; wilderness areas; and military lands.
+The Department of the Interior manages most public lands, including 397 national parks, monuments, battlefields, military parks, historical parks, historic sites, lakeshores, seashores, recreation areas, scenic rivers and trails, and the White House, approximately 331 million acres of public rangelands and the 1.7 billion acres of the Outer Continental Shelf.
 National parks and monuments are managed in accordance with the goals and standards set forth in the legislation or regulation creating the specific site.
 Economic development of natural resources is prohibited in most national parks.
 Public rangelands are managed in accordance with land use plans reflecting principles of multiple use and sustained yield.
 Wilderness areas are roadless areas (within public lands) designated to be preserved in their natural condition, unaffected by human activities.
-The Department of Agriculture also manages over 191 million acres of public land, including national forests.
+The Department of Agriculture also manages approximately 191 million acres of public land, including national forests.
 National forests must be administered for multiple uses, including timber production, outdoor recreation, grazing, watershed protection and wildlife and fish conservation.